-The Strategy -> Roadmap is a valuable lead-in report for this level of stakeholder, as they are typically interested in high-level initiatives that link directly to business goals.
+The Roadmaps > Strategy is a valuable lead-in report for this level of stakeholder, as they are typically interested in high-level initiatives that link directly to business goals.
 They want to ensure that everything is on track.

-You can also consider the Strategy -> Diagram for this audience if the focus of the discussion is that strategic goals/initiatives have roadmap coverage.
-Have a potential drill-down view like the Features -> Roadmap "at the ready" for detail backup.
+You can also consider the Roadmaps > Diagram for this audience if the focus of the discussion is that strategic goals/initiatives have roadmap coverage.
+Have a potential drill-down view like the Roadmaps > Features roadmap "at the ready" for detail backup.

-Development teams need to feel confident that they are building what matters and that there's passion and buy-in about their daily activities supporting your product.
-The Features Roadmap is also a great way to introduce these concepts, and how both individual features and the plan roll up to important business objectives.
+Technical teams like developers and engineers need to feel confident that they are building what matters and that there's passion and buy-in about their daily activities supporting your product, service or program.
+The features roadmap is also a great way to introduce these concepts, and how both individual features and the plan roll up to important business objectives.

 Sharing this even at earlier stages of planning is also a great way to leverage the development team's expertise on slight prioritization changes for features, in case there's a key technical efficiency to be gained with development timing.

 As part of the planning process, it's also important to ensure that they have all of the detail required to develop the features.
-In this case, a custom Features -> List of features and requirements will be a powerful visual view to efficiently confirm that a large effort has the right level of feature definition to execute.
+In this case, a custom Roadmaps > List report of features and requirements will be a powerful visual view to efficiently confirm that a large effort has the right level of feature definition to execute.

 Managers of programs and projects are often "seeing around corners" and looking for risks across products and releases.
-For this type of discussion across roadmap owners, the Releases -> Roadmap can be used to easily visualize key milestones across products and releases and how they depend upon or affect each other.
+For this type of discussion across roadmap owners, the Releases > Gantt report can be used to easily visualize key milestones across workspaces and releases and how they depend upon or affect each other.

 Quickly create dependencies across any two releases in your portfolio, to show what must be completed to keep your upcoming release on track.

-For detailed status on features within a roadmap plan, utilize the Features -> Roadmap with feature status enabled under Customize Features; add filters for specific initiatives or goals as needed depending on the program owner's area of responsibility.
+For detailed status on features within a roadmap plan, use the Roadmaps > Features report with feature status enabled under Customize Features; add filters for specific initiatives or goals as needed depending on the program owner's area of responsibility.

-For customers, you want a roadmap that creates excitement, while still sharing only what you're ready to as a product owner.
-Leverage the Features -> Roadmap with external dates at the level of precision you are comfortable sharing with that audience, and hide any features from the notebook that may not be committed yet.
+For customers, you want a roadmap that creates excitement, while still sharing only what you're ready to share.
+Leverage the Roadmaps > Features report with external dates at the level of precision you are comfortable sharing with that audience, and hide any features from the Aha! presentation that may not be committed yet.

 That "special" stakeholder

 How stakeholders receive and process your roadmap message can be unique.
-Leverage custom reports to get just that right message format that resonates with your audience.
+Leverage custom reports like Roadmaps > Custom to get just that right message format that resonates with your audience.